bagder/daniel.haxx.se/about.md

 and I met a lot of new friends through that, many of which I still meet and chat with regularly.
 Rockbox is an mp3 player firmware replacement.
-We reverse engineered mp3 players and replaced the original firmwares with our free version, that often was far better than the original one in terms of functionality, features and battery life.
+We reverse engineered mp3 players and replaced the original firmwares with our free version, which often was far better than the original one in terms of functionality, features and battery life.

 ## libcurl